On Risk and Time Pressure: When to Think and When to Do: Introduction

 The property that the agent returns to a previously discarded arm results from three model ingredients: the finite horizon, the fact that progress needs to be converted in a second step, and the positive cost of effort.
 When any of these ingredients are dropped, the optimal strategy becomes a classical one-time switching rule.
 If the arm that the agent started with is not successful in due time, then she switches to the other but never switches back.
 To develop an intuition for the incentives at play in the optimal policy, we separately study two benchmarks\textemdash no time pressure and zero cost of effort.

-If we drop time pressure, then the problem becomes a standard, recursive infinite-horizon problem.\footnote{ This benchmark is analogous to another potential benchmark.
-Consider a classical experimentation problem with only one arrival needed on both arms but with the thinking arm having a lower intensity rate.
+If we drop time pressure, the problem becomes a standard, recursive infinite-horizon problem.\footnote{ The following benchmark is analogous: Consider a classical experimentation problem with only one arrival needed on both arms but with the thinking arm having a lower intensity rate.
 Both benchmarks remove the time-varying value of progress that derives from its multistage nature and the finite horizon.} Thinking becomes equivalent to the safe option.
 Doing, the risky option, offers a cost advantage.
 Therefore, the agent first approaches the problem through doing.
-If no solution arrives, then she becomes pessimistic about the quality of her initial idea.
+If no solution arrives, she becomes pessimistic about the quality of her initial idea.
 She switches to thinking.
 Because time pressure is absent and the time to convert progress never runs out, the value of thinking is constant.
 When the agent finds it optimal to switch to thinking at one point, the thinking arm dominates the doing arm for the remainder of the time.

 If we drop the cost of effort but keep the time window finite, then the result reverses.
 Thinking early on has a higher value than thinking later.
 Early progress leaves ample time for conversion.
 The agent starts by thinking.
 If progress remains absent, then she becomes pessimistic about having sufficient time left to convert progress should it arrive.
 She switches to doing in the hope of an immediate solution.